DPDP Rules 2025 are now in effect. How ready is your business? Most Indian companies don't know yet.Find out in 3–5 minutes — free →

 The DPDPA applies to:

-• Processing within India — regardless of where the data controller is located
+• Processing within India — Any business operating in India that processes personal data, regardless of where the data is stored.

-• Processing outside India — if done in connection with offering goods or services to individuals in India
+• Processing outside India — If a foreign company processes data in connection with offering goods or services to individuals in India, the Act applies to them too.

 What Happens If You Ignore It?

 Penalties for non-compliance can reach ₹250 crore per instance.
-The Data Protection Board has the power to conduct inquiries and impose penalties after due process.
-Compliance is not optional.
+The Data Protection Board has the power to conduct inquiries and impose financial penalties after due process.
+Individuals can file complaints directly with the Board.
+Compliance is not optional — and the phased implementation window is the right time to build your foundation before scrutiny begins.

 Legal baseline: DPDP Rules, 2025 notified on 14 November 2025, with phased commencement.